Cancer screening is a powerful tool for preventing and catching cancer early, when treatment is most effective.

 For individuals assigned male at birth:

-- Breast Screening: While you will not be automatically invited, taking feminising hormones for several years alters your breast cancer risk.
+- Breast Screening: While you will not be automatically invited, taking feminising hormones for several years can increase your breast cancer risk.
 You can proactively discuss this with your GP to request an NHS breast screening referral.

 - Cervical Screening: This specific procedure is not required for individuals who do not have a cervix.